 All other applicants will receive their statement by email.

 If you are a self-funded postgraduate student or you are joining a foundation course delivered by our

 Essex Pathways Department, you will normally be asked to pay a tuition deposit

 of one-third of your first year’s tuition fees before we issue your CAS.
 There is more information in our

 If you are coming to study a pre-sessional programme or an English language course you are normally asked to pay a £250 deposit.

 Pre-sessional English courses

-Our International Academy offers a range of pre-sessional English courses and
+Our Essex Pathways Department offer a range of pre-sessional English courses and

 you may choose to take one in order to meet an outstanding language condition.
 Where this is the case, we can only issue

 a CAS for your pre-sessional English course.
 Once you have completed this successfully we will issue another CAS to cover